General Contracting contractors in

 - Licensing requirementsFlorida Department of Business and Professional Regulation

-- Permit costs and proceduresCity of St Petersburg Building Services
+- Permit requirementsCity of St Petersburg Planning & Development Services

 Frequently Asked Questions

-What does a general contractor license cost in Florida?
+What's the cost to get a general contractor license in Florida?

-What insurance do general contractors need in St Petersburg?
+What insurance coverage do I need as a general contractor in St Petersburg?

 General Contracting contractors in St Petersburg